bang-olufsen/beoremote-halo/README.md

-# Welcome
+## Welcome
 The Home Automation System API is an open source API that allows you to interact with a Beoremote Halo from a control system.
 Using a websocket to communicate with the Beoremote Halo, it is possible to create a configuration of buttons on the Beoremote Halo to work with your Home automation to control all your
-Home Automation systems with an easy accessible and wellcrafted remote.
+Home Automation systems with an easily accessible and wellcrafted remote.
-The API works with both the Wall and the table versions of the Beoremote Halo.
+The API works with both the wall mounted and the table versions of the Beoremote Halo.

 You can find out more about Beoremote Halo on the Bang & Olufsen retail website [here](https://www.bang-olufsen.com/en/us/accessories/beoremote-halo):